UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/bennett/individual_log_bennett.md

 team is communicating well what requirements/tasks/blockers exist.
 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Complete the two pages I was working on once the endpoints are done.
-  * Finish refactoring the API calls with contexes
+  * Finish refactoring the API calls with contexts

 ## Tuesday (6/21- 6/25)